VeryGoodOpenSource/very_good_templates/tool/dependency_tightener/README.md

 ```

 **Arguments:**

-The `--directory` flag is optional and defaults to the current directory.
-If provided the tool will only update the dependencies in the provided directory.
+- `directory`: The directory containing the `pubspec.yaml` files to be updated.
+When unspecified, it defaults to the current working directory.
+- `skip-packages`: A comma-separated list of package names to skip version tightening.
+When unspecified, no packages are skipped.

 ### Output